berryamin/Python/Python-3/Doc/library/datetime.rst

 .. class:: timedelta
    :noindex:

-   A duration expressing the difference between two :class:`date`, :class:`time`, or :class:`datetime` instances to microsecond resolution.
+   A duration expressing the difference between two :class:`date`, :class:`.time`, or :class:`.datetime` instances to microsecond resolution.

 .. class:: tzinfo

    An abstract base class for time zone information objects.
-These are used by the :class:`datetime` and :class:`time` classes to provide a customizable notion of time adjustment (for example, to account for time zone and/or daylight saving time).
+These are used by the :class:`.datetime` and :class:`.time` classes to provide a customizable notion of time adjustment (for example, to account for time zone and/or daylight saving time).